Civil-Data/Bomb-IT/README.md

 We have not currently choosen a build system for this project.
 Currently choosing between: mark and ant.
 For starters we will just use visual studio as our build system but we will change this.

+## Requirements
+* Unity is needed to run our program you can install it on this link: https://store.unity.com/download

+## Compiling and Running
+* Compile and run with either unity or Visual Studio

 ## Kanban Board
 * https://github.com/orgs/Civil-Data/projects/1/views/1